prnikita/cse15l-lab-report/lab-report-3.md

 ```

 -size <br>
 This command is used to search for files of a specified size.
 You can also search for files that are bigger than or smaller than a specified size.
+In case, for example, you wanna eradicate all files in a directory that are too big, "find -size" can be used to access all of those files.
+Note that in the first example below, the head command has been used to only display the first ten lines of the output.
 ```
-find written_2 -name "*.txt" -size -1M
+find written_2 -name "*.txt" -size -1M > find_size.txt
+head -n 10 find_size.txt
 written_2/non-fiction/OUP/Berk/ch2.txt
 written_2/non-fiction/OUP/Berk/ch1.txt
 written_2/non-fiction/OUP/Berk/CH4.txt